muratk5n/thirdwave/en/README.md

 *War Machine* paints the screw up that was the US involvement in AFG well.
 The McMahon-Karzai scene; the general is just another US official meddling..
-US did not help the country, institutionally were not capable.
+US did not help the country, institutionally was not capable.
 Another scene, general asks someone about growing an alternate crop to poppy seed, the response was cotton is suitable, but Congress will not let USAID help grow a product that will compete with